jusdeliens/xihara/README.md

 ### 4. 📊 Characterize your data with metrics

-These metrics will be given to your classifier as input, and you kown the GIGO saying : *"Garbage In, Garbage Out"* !
+These metrics will be given to your classifier as input, and you know the GIGO saying : *"Garbage In, Garbage Out"* !
 So make sure to use matplotlib to generate report that demonstrates the validity of your metrics by producing `/train/report.png` figures using matplotib, before going any further implementing classification algorithms.

 ![Matplotib figures](/train/report.png "")

 For instance, in the picture below 👆, we easily see that using mean and standard deviation characterizing allow us to segregate "by hand" the colored dots representing each labelled data.
 So any classifier should performed well considering this.

-### 5. 🍜 Feed your classifier to train them
+### 5. 🍜 Feed your classifiers for training

 Assess their performances using sklearn confusion matrix and classification reports, and add it to your README like below.
 ```bash
 Confusion matrix: